zkutalik/ssimp_software/README.md

 ## Download 1000 genomes reference panel
 [//]: -------------------------------

-**Important!** *Reference panels provided in folder `ref` are toy reference panels for testing and examples and not made to use for proper usage!*
+**Important!** *Reference panels provided in folder `ref` are toy reference panels for testing and examples and not made to use for proper usage.*

 ### Automatical download
 [//]: -------------------------------